GET IN TOUCH

 How to Lighten the Mental Load Before Burnout Hits

-These are the biology-backed tools that actually reduce cognitive strain.
+These are biology-backed tools that actually reduce cognitive strain.

 1. Externalize Everything

-Free your working memory by moving everything out of your head:
+Free your working memory by moving everything out of your head and onto a holding system:

 • notes app